open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 Provides auto-configurations for the OpenTelemetry WebClient ExchangeFilter defined in [opentelemetry-spring-webflux-5.3](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/spring/spring-webflux/spring-webflux-5.3).
-This auto-configuration instruments all outgoing http requests sent using Spring's WebClient and WebClient Builder beans by applying a bean post processor.
+This auto-configuration instruments all outgoing HTTP requests sent using Spring's WebClient and WebClient Builder beans by applying a bean post processor.
 This feature is supported for spring webflux versions 5.0+.
 [Spring Web-Flux - WebClient Span](#spring-web-flux---webclient-span) showcases